joelarson4/radReveal/README.md

 Check out the [demo slideshow](http://joelarson4.github.io/radReveal/demo.html) to see how RadReveal works.

+##Currently available add-ons
+I've published three add-ons so far, and more are on the way:

+* [functionRunner](#FunctionRunner) helps you run arbitrary functions when slides are shown, hidden, etc.
+* [rad-randomizer](https://github.com/joelarson4/rad-randomizer) is for attaching seeded Psuedo Random Number Generators to your slides.
+* [rad-colorizer](https://github.com/joelarson4/rad-colorizer) automatically adds foreground and background colors to your slides.

+Anyway...

 ##Why isn't _everybody_ hacking Reveal.js?

 [Reveal.js](http://lab.hakim.se/reveal-js/) rocks!
 Web Developers seem to love Reveal.js, as evidenced by the fact that every other presentation on JavaScript seems to use it.
 Personally, I love Reveal.js because it is hackable.